 - to deal with a variety of different modes of delivery.

-However, in general, teachers and instructors in post-secondary education have little or receive no training in teaching, pedagogy or the research on learning.
+However, in general, teachers and instructors in post-secondary education will have received little or no training in teaching, pedagogy or the research on learning since leaving teacher-training.
 Many school teachers lack the training required to deal with rapidly changing technologies.
 In the same ways we wouldn’t expect surgeons to operate without any training in surgery, yet that is exactly what we are expecting of our teachers and instructors.
 A systematic training schedule is required for teachers to have the skills required to deal with new technologies.
 This is set against a backdrop in Northern Ireland, where our primary school system is now ranked among the best in the world in Literacy and Numeracy.
 The question now becomes: ‘if this is what our teachers can achieve without support, how much can they achieve with it?’